mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/01-definition.md

 ### Arrays

-Just like optionals and nullables, array types can bedefined by wrapping another Mondrian type.
+Just like optionals and nullables, array types can be defined by wrapping another Mondrian type.
 The resulting definition describes an array of values of the wrapped type: